a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop, ensure it copies itself to RAMCard.
 Open the RAM Disk volume.
 Open the Desktop folder.
 Apple Menu > Control Panels.
 Drag Apple.Menu from the Desktop folder to the Control.Panels window.
 Verify that an alert is shown that an item can't be moved or copied into itself.

 * Invoke DESKTOP.SYSTEM, ensure it copies itself to RAMCard.
 Quit DeskTop.
 Restart DeskTop from the original startup disk.
 Shortcuts > Edit a Shortcut.
 Select a modify a shortcut, and click OK.
 Verify that no prompt is shown for saving changes to the startup disk.
 * Invoke DESKTOP.SYSTEM, ensure it copies itself to RAMCard.
 Quit DeskTop.
 Restart DeskTop from the original startup disk.
 Eject the startup disk.
-Special > Format a Disk.
+Special > Format Disk.
 Verify that no prompt for the startup disk is shown.
 * Invoke DESKTOP.SYSTEM, and hit Escape when copying to RAMCard.
 Once DeskTop has started, eject the startup disk.
-Special > Format a Disk.
+Special > Format Disk.
 Verify that a prompt to insert the system disk is shown.

 * Boot to BASIC.SYSTEM (without going through DESKTOP.SYSTEM first).
 Run the following commands: `CREATE /RAM5/DESKTOP`, `CREATE /RAM5/DESKTOP/MODULES`, `BSAVE /RAM5/DESKTOP/MODULES/DESKTOP,A0,L0` (substituting the RAM disks's name for `RAM5`).
 Launch `DESKTOP.SYSTEM`.
 Verify the install doesn't hang silently or loop endlessly.

 ### SmartPort

 * Configure a system with more than 2 drives on a SmartPort controller.
 Boot ProDOS 2.4 (any patch version).
 Launch DeskTop.
-Special > Format a Disk.
+Special > Format Disk.
 Verify that correct device names are shown for the mirrored drives.
 * Configure a system with more than 2 drives on a SmartPort controller.
 Boot into ProDOS 2.0.1, 2.0.2, or 2.0.3.
 Launch DeskTop.
-Special > Format a Disk.
+Special > Format Disk.
 Verify that correct device names are shown for the mirrored drives.
 * Run on a system with a single slot providing 3 or 4 drives (e.g. CFFA, BOOTI, Floppy Emu); verify that all show up.
 * Configure a system with a SmartPort controller in slot 1 and one drive.
 Launch DeskTop.
-Special > Format a Disk.
+Special > Format Disk.
 Select the drive in slot 1.
 Verify that the format succeeds.
 Repeat for slots 2, 4, 5, 6 and 7.

 * With a Floppy Emu in SmartPort mode, ensure that the 32MB image shows up as an option.